-- 1. Ensure the header is tilted to HALF way out, with dividers locked and gauge wheels retracted. - 2.
-Confirm the RIGID air pressure is set to 90. - 3.
-Lower the header to your desired cut height. - 4.
-Lower the LEFT gauge wheel until it is touching the ground. - Lower the LEFT gauge wheel an additional 1.5 inches so it compresses the gauge wheel shock approximately halfway.
+- 3. Lower the header to your desired cut height. - Lower the LEFT gauge wheel until it is touching the ground, then continue lowering it an additional 1.5 inches so the gauge wheel shock is approximately 1/2 to 3/4 compressed.

-Fig. 92 - Gaugewheel compressed halfway
+Fig. 107 - Gauge wheel compressed halfway

-- Take note of the height indicator on the LEFT gauge wheel and lower the RIGHT gauge wheel to the same value. - In the combine cab confirm that the sensor output on the AutoMatix Lite monitor is approximately 2.80-3.00V on the left and right bar graphs.
+Take note of the height indicator on the LEFT gauge wheel and lower the RIGHT gauge wheel to the same value.
+6. In the combine cab confirm that the sensor output on the AutoMatix Lite monitor is approximately 2.80-3.00V on the left and right bar graphs.
 If the voltage is above this amount lower the header until you reach these values.
 Save the combine setpoint.